MechFroG88/mechfrog88.github.io/_posts/stack-the-flag-2020/2020-12-26-alice-design.markdown

 permalink: /stack-the-flag-2020/alice-design
 ---

 This is the second challenge from the Cryptography section of Stack-The-Flag 2020 by govtech-csg.
-It is an extended challenge from "Can COViD steal Bob's idea?" and can only be unlocked after you solved the first challenge.
+It uses LFSR stream cipher to encrypt 500 bytes of data and is an extended challenge from "Can COViD steal Bob's idea?".

 ## Statement